 Some members may qualify for HCBS waiver services (see table below).
 To learn more or to find out if you are eligible, contact Sentara Health Plans or your care manager.
 Developmental Disability waiver services are managed through the Department of Behavioral Health and Developmental Services (DBHDS).
 You can also find more information about Developmental Disability waiver services on the DBHDS website mylifemycommunityvirginia.org or by calling 1-844-603-9248.
+FAMIS enrollees are not eligible for HCBS.

 Waiver Description Examples of Covered Benefits Commonwealth Coordinated Care (CCC) Plus Waiver Provides care in your home and community instead of a nursing facility.
-You can choose to receive agency-directed or consumer-directed services, or both.
+You can choose to receive agency-directed or consumerdirected services, or both.
 Adult Day Health Care Assistive technology Environmental modifications Personal care Personal Emergency Response System Private duty nursing Respite Transition services Developmental Disability Waivers: Building Independence (BI) Community Living (CL) Family and Individual Supports (FIS) Provides supports and services to members with developmental disabilities to help with successful living, learning, physical and behavioral health, employment, recreation, and community inclusion.
 Waivers may have a waiting list.
 You should put your name on the waiting list if you need to so that when space opens up you can start receiving these services.
-Assistive technology Benefits planning services Electronic home-based services Employment and day supports Environmental modifications Personal emergency response system Crisis supports Residential options
+Assistive technology Benefits planning services Electronic home-based services Employment and day support Environmental modifications Personal emergency response system Crisis supports Residential options directed.

-LTSS services may be consumer-directed (allows the member or authorized representative to act as the employer for personal care or respite services) or agency-directed.
 For both consumer-directed or agency-directed services, a member must have a responsible back-up plan in case their nurse or attendant cannot work.
-Sentara Health Plans will not be able to approve services without a back-up plan in place.
+Sentara Health Plans will not be able to approve services without a backup plan in place.

+LTSS services may be consumer-directed (allows the member or authorized representative to act as the employer for personal care or respite services) or agency-